-These Vegetarian Enchiladas are a no-roll enchilada recipe made with black beans, sweet potatoes, and homemade-optional enchilada sauce.
+Vegetarian Enchiladas are a no-roll enchilada bake made with black beans, sweet potatoes, and 5-minute homemade enchilada sauce.
 They’re layered with cheese and baked to perfection.
 Veggie enchiladas never tasted so good!

 Vegetarian Enchiladas Recipe